greg-js/arch-wiki-md-repo/wiki/_content/ArchWiki-Requests.md

 The second problem is that only English pages were consistently updated in the cleanups.
 No wonder since the events were announced only in English...

 I have a proposal to solve the first problem, and partially also the second: instead of creating report pages and organizing cleanups, the broken package links could be marked directly in wiki pages, similarly to the way external links are marked with [Template:Dead link](/index.php/Template:Dead_link "Template:Dead link").
-The result could look like this: [pkgname](https://www.archlinux.org/packages/?name=pkgname)<sup>broken link: hint</sup> where "broken link" is a link to a section with detailed instructions to fix the package link and "hint" is a short hint uniquely identifying the problem (given by the bot).
+The result could look like this: [pkgname](https://www.archlinux.org/packages/?name=pkgname) where "broken link" is a link to a section with detailed instructions to fix the package link and "hint" is a short hint uniquely identifying the problem (given by the bot).

 The proposal could be implemented in multiple ways: